54 (film): Theatrical version

-On New Year's Eve, 1979, Shane's stardom, his relationship with Julie, and 54's life all end.
+On New Year's Eve, 1979, Shane's stardom, his relationship with Julie and 54's life all end.
 He disgustedly rejects Julie after discovering her with Roland Sachs, an agent she plans to have sex with to advance her career.
 After elderly 54 regular Mona (aka Disco Dottie) dies of a cocaine overdose during Anita's debut performance, Steve asks a grief-stricken Shane to ignore the incident and continue working.
 Shane angrily refuses and gets into a near-physical altercation with Steve, who then fires him and orders his bouncers to expel him from the club.
 Simultaneously, the FBI raids 54 and arrests Steve, as he has been skimming money from the club's nightly take.
-As Shane leaves 54 in disgrace, Julie passes by him in a limousine, and following a heart-to-heart, they part ways but agree to remain friends.
+As Shane leaves 54 in disgrace, Julie passes by him in a limousine and following a heart-to-heart, they part ways but agree to remain friends.

 Ultimately, Steve receives an 18-month prison sentence for tax evasion, and 54 closes; upon release, he is forced to sell 54 but remains associated with the club as a consultant under the new management.
-Meanwhile, Shane communicates regularly with Julie, who moves to Hollywood and lands a bit part in a film, but he, Anita and Greg drift apart.
+Meanwhile, Shane communicates regularly with Julie, who moves to Hollywood and lands a bit part in a film but he, Anita and Greg drift apart.
 Anita releases a moderately successful album with Casablanca Records and Greg obtains a construction job after serving six months of probation for dealing drugs.
-Shane works nights managing a restaurant in Greenwich Village and takes business classes at NYU during the daylight hours; he also improves his relationships with his father and sisters by visiting them weekly.
-The trio reunite at the newly reopened 54 upon Steve's release, for a one-night welcome-back party hosted by him for all of his old friends and employees.
-Eventually, 54 closes permanently in 1986, and Steve dies of AIDS in 1989 at age 45.
+Shane works nights managing a restaurant in Greenwich Village and takes business classes at NYU during the daylight hours; he also improves his relationships with Harlan, Grace and Kelly by visiting them weekly.
+Shane, Greg and Anita reunite at the newly reopened 54 upon Steve's release for a one-night welcome-back party hosted by him for all of his old friends and employees.
+Eventually, 54 closes permanently in 1986 and Steve dies of AIDS in 1989 at age 45.